8ta4/blog/drafts/Is there a sentence text object that doesn't stop at blank lines?.md

 So, I wanted to ask if a plugin exists that works like the following specification.

-First off, it'd have to treat any line with just whitespace on it as a "gap."
-Basically:
+First off, it'd have to treat any line with just whitespace as a gap:

 - Jumping with `(` and `)` should skip over those gaps.